jonboulle/dinge/README.md

 # dinge

-odds and ends, mostly in golang
+Odds and ends, mostly in golang.
+Might work, might not.